Some of the terms or keywords that can be found in reporting are defined as follows:

 Unique Clicks - This registers only the first time a recipient clicks a link(s).
 Any other times they click the link will not count towards unique clicks.

 Unique Opens - A unique open is counting the recipient's FIRST open and does not include any subsequent opens.
-For example, if you sent a mailing to 10 people and all 10 people opened it, it would register 10 unique opens.
+For example, if you sent a campaign to 10 people and all 10 people opened it, it would register 10 unique opens.
 If one of the recipients opened it 3 times, it would still be 10 unique opens but 12 total opens(the first is unique and then the other 2 count towards the total opens)

 An unique open is determined by a tracking image being loaded -OR- by a clickthrough being recorded, whichever comes first (because even if the recipient has images disabled in their email client, if they clicked a link, we know they opened the message).